By Karen

 As for item #3, that radio was not very "secret".
 In fact, the commandant of the Stalag allowed the POW's to continue to operate their "clandestine" radio because the commandant got more reliable information from that source than he did from the official Nazi propaganda.

 For more information about Lt.
-Robert Hogan (later Dr. Robert Hogan), his life and wartime experiences, see this article from the Jefferson County Historical Association in Alabama.
+Robert Hogan (later Dr. Robert Hogan), his life and wartime experiences, see this article on Robert Hogan from the Jefferson County Historical Association in Alabama.

 Colonel Klink in Hammelburg